 For protection against compensation culture

-The rise of 'no win, no fee' services has caused an increase in public liability claims, which could lead to a case even if you’ve done nothing wrong.
-Although PL isn't a legal requirement in the UK, it's particularly important if your business involves interaction with members of the public, suppliers or contractors.
+The rise of 'no win, no fee' legal services has caused an increase in public liability claims.
+Whilst it's not a legal requirement in the UK, this cover is particularly important if your business involves interaction with members of the public, suppliers or contractors.

 To cover damage at your office

-Unlike some policies, our public liability insurance covers your liability to your landlord or co-working space if you accidentally damage the premises you rent or hire (including fixtures and fittings).
+Unlike some policies, our liability insurance covers your liability to your landlord if you accidentally damage the premises you rent or hire (including fixtures and fittings).
 If you've ever rented a property, you'll know how quickly this can add up by the end of your tenancy, when trying to get back your deposit!

 To stay competitive

 Companies often insist that suppliers have public liability insurance, so you could be at a competitive disadvantage if you don't.
 Some industry regulators and membership bodies also insist on public liability - sometimes with specific amounts of cover, so it's worth checking yours.

 How much cover do you need?